Undergraduate Research Opportunities

 PSY 39000 is a course that allows you to work as a research assistant on projects managed by a faculty member or graduate student in the Department of Psychological Sciences.
 Through this course, you’ll gain hands-on experience in data collection and learn skills such as data analysis, data interpretation and writing.
 The course will also allow you to develop contacts for job references and letters of recommendation as well as enhance the competitiveness of your application for graduate school, professional school or a variety of careers.

-Faculty Accepting Undergraduate Students — Fall 2023
+Faculty Accepting Undergraduate Students — Summer/Fall 2026

 Description of undergraduate participation